Dhruvpatil56/ai-chatbot/README.md

 chat_history.db stores conversation records

-Designed for lightweight internal usage
+Suitable for lightweight/internal deployments

-Can be replaced with PostgreSQL in production environments
+Can be replaced with PostgreSQL for larger-scale setups

 🔒 Security Considerations